itsShnik/adaptively-finetuning-transformers/readme.md

 ## How to use this Repository?

 The experiments presented are conducted on VLBERT and LXMERT.
-Detailed instructions to reproduce the experiments, comparisons and results are shown in the respective folders ```VLBERT``` and ```LXMERT```.
-Additionally, I have provided the links for [Wandb][10] workspaces for experiments on both the architectures.
+Detailed instructions to reproduce the experiments, comparisons and results are shown in the respective folders ``VLBERT`` and ``LXMERT``.
+Additionally, I have provided the links for Wandb workspaces for experiments on both the architectures \[[VLBERT](https://wandb.ai/shnik/adaptive-finetuning?workspace=user-shnik), [LXMERT](https://wandb.ai/shnik/adaptive-finetuning-lxmert?workspace=user-shnik)\].
 You can find the results, visualizations, training procedures, configs etc. in detail there.

 ## References